 Empowering your child through music lessons

 A lot of our clients ask when their child should start taking instrumental lessons.
-Although some schools may accept children for piano lessons or violin lessons as young as 5 years old, we believe this is irresponsible.
-Instead, we recommend group music lessons for children ages 4 to 6 years old, which we offer at an affordable rate.
+Although some schools may accept children as young as 4 years old, we believe this is irresponsible.
+Instead, we recommend group music lessons for children ages 4 to 6 years old that focus on fun and play with music.

-- Bone Ossification: This is the process by which osteoblasts (bone cells) are formed and clustered and then fused to each other to form strong bones.
+- Bone Ossification: This is the process by which osteoblasts (bone cells) build and fuse to form strong bones.
 Often, pre-schooler bones are not strong enough for the rigorous demands of instrumental work because the secondary ossification centres are not fully formed in the hands.

 - Knowledge: A child will need to know the alphabet from A to G and backwards, as well as have a working knowledge of reading and writing.